mespada829/TLS-knowledge/README.md

 A Certification Authority Authorization (CAA) record is used to specify which certificate authorities (CAs) are allowed to issue certificates for a domain.

-The CAA record consists of a flags byte and a tag-value pair referred to as a ‘property’.
+The CAA record contains of a flags byte and a tag-value pair referred to as a ‘property’.

 The canonical representation is: